 Correctness issue aside, let’s add the fact that a pythonic approach allows the poor maintainer (yours truly) to drop a lot of hand-written code.

-Unfortunately, though, the pythonic approach breaks the API1; more unfortunately, it breaks the API without giving a useful error message: the PyGObject bindings will raise a not very useful
+Unfortunately, though, the pythonic approach breaks the API ((This is not a huge issue as it might seem: the underlying C library has already done that for us)); more unfortunately, it breaks the API without giving a useful error message: the PyGObject bindings will raise a not very useful

 "TypeError: could not convert parameter 'depth_start' of type 'gint'"